 Ahab was not on good terms with the Father’s true prophets.
 He disdained them because they always told the truth.
-So he summoned 400 of his own prophets, guys who he had in his pocket.
+So he summoned 400 of his own prophets, guys whom he had in his pocket.
 He knew they would give him the answer that he wanted.

-2 Chronicles 18:5 So the king of Israel [Ahab] summoned the prophets, 400 of them, and asked them, “Should we go to war against Ramoth-gilead, or should I hold back?”
+2 Chronicles 18:5 So the king of Israel [Ahab] summoned the prophets, 400 of them, and asked them, “Should we go to war against Ramoth-Gilead, or should I hold back?”
 They all replied, “Yes, go right ahead!
 God will give the king victory.”

 Although Jehoshaphat’s less than stellar judgment with the pinch of pride had got him into the present situation.
 Mercifully he was not totally hoodwinked by every outright lie and subterfuge.
 As they say, he may have been born at night, but he had not been born “last night.”

-Those who are used to handling the truth, the Word of God have “their senses trained to discern good and evil” (Hebrews 5:14).
+Those who are used to handling the truth, the Word of God, have “their senses trained to discern good and evil” (Hebrews 5:14).

 2 Chronicles 18:6 Jehoshaphat asked, “Is there not also a prophet of the LORD here?
 We should ask him the same question.”

 Ahab acquiesced but was not pleased.
 He hated Father’s prophets.
 He felt that they had it in for him.
 Whenever he consulted them, they always gave him bad news.
 Go figure!

 2 Chronicles 18:7 The king of Israel replied to Jehoshaphat, “There is one more man who could consult the LORD for us, but I hate him.
 He never prophesies anything but trouble for me!
 His name is Micaiah.”